-People are claiming that monsters aren’t hiding under our bed anymore… they’re now all over our food.
+People are claiming that monsters aren’t hiding under our beds anymore… they’re now all over our food!
 For quite some time, there has been an ongoing theory known as “FrankenWheat.”
 The modern-day wheat which people feel has contributed to digestion and gluten problems.

 So is FrankenWheat real or a myth?
 Well, it’s true that the wheat we consume today has changed from the ones from centuries ago.
 But it just became better.
 It took uncountable years of hybridization process that made today’s wheat less glutenous.